ntanwir10/ShopperSprint/README.md

 # ShopperSprint

+ShopperSprint is a Canadian price comparison platform that helps users find the best prices across Canadian retailers and set up price alerts.
 A comprehensive price tracking system that monitors product prices across multiple sources in real-time.
 Built with **Railway.com** for full-stack deployment and **PostgreSQL** with custom authentication, the system provides advanced search capabilities, price comparison, historical tracking, and both **user-authenticated features** and **anonymous price alerts** for maximum flexibility.

 ## 📋 Table of Contents